Last updated:

 Support at-risk populations

-Those in already precarious situations — such as older adults, people with physical or mental health disabilities, and people living in poverty — may find their circumstances worsened in the face of disaster.
+Those in already precarious situations — such as older adults, people with physical or mental health disabilities, migrants, and people living in poverty — may find their circumstances worsened in the face of disaster.
 Organizations working with at-risk populations must have plans to mitigate the disaster’s impacts.
 Organizations led by marginalized populations are also often able to build trust with affected individuals quicker than mainstream organizations.

 Recent reports of the current megadrought exacerbating water supply issues and resulting in insufficient water in hydrants have reopened important discussions about unequal access to water and water system privatization.
 Continuing these discussions is crucial to ensure equitable policies and urban planning, keeping in mind that water companies are not obligated to install fire hydrants near informal settlements, known as ‘tomas ilegales’.